 The risks posed by climate change are real and its impacts are already taking place.
 The UN estimates that all but one of its emergency appeals for humanitarian aid in 2007 were climate related.
 In 2007 the UN Security Council held its first debate on climate change and its implications for international security.
-The European Council has drawn attention to the impact of climate change on international security and in June 2007 invited the High Representative and the European Council in Spring 2008.
+The European Council has drawn attention to the impact of climate change on international security and in June 2007 invited the High Representative and the European Commission to present a joint report to the European Council in Spring 2008.